chanzer0/NBA-DFS-Tools/README.md

 "team_limits": {
     "MIL": 3, // Will use at most 3 players from Milwaukee },
-"global_team_limit": 5 // This will limit all teams to a maximum of 5 players "projection_minimum": 15 // No player projected under 15 fpts will be used
+"global_team_limit": 5, // This will limit all teams to a maximum of 5 players "projection_minimum": 15, // No player projected under 15 fpts will be used
+"randomness": 25, // 25% standard deviation randomness
 ```

 ## Output